ugnjhjf/COMP/README.md

-# COMP

-Computer Science & Engineering source and code
+# Computer Science & Engineering source and code

-# Plagiarism is a serious academic offense
+## Plagiarism is a serious academic offense